-This catalog supersedes all previous catalogs and academic information and policies and is binding on all enrolled Associate of Science in Management students at Yeshiva University.
+This catalog supersedes all previous catalogs and academic information and policies and is binding on all enrolled Associate of Arts in Liberal Arts and Associate of Science in Management students at Yeshiva University.
 It was prepared on the basis of the best information available at the time of publication.
 YU reserves the right to change tuition, fees, course offerings, regulations, and admission and graduation requirements at any time without prior notice.
 Policies and other provisions of this catalog may also be changed due to the pandemic and unforeseen circumstances.
 However, students may continue a course of study in effect at the time they enrolled provided that no more than the normal period is taken to complete the program.